 Camp Rainbow is held for one week every summer.
-The camp session includes activities such as horseback riding, arts and crafts, canoeing, fishing, swimming, archery and much more.
+The camp session includes activities such as zip line and rock wall, arts and crafts, canoeing, fishing, swimming, archery and much more.
 Camp Rainbow welcomes patients of Phoenix Children's Center for Cancer and Blood Disorders who are ages 7-17.
-Campers are grouped in cabins based on age and gender, and they participate in activities with a variety of campers.
+Campers are grouped in cabins based on age and gender.

 Camp Rainbow has a Young Adult Leadership Program (YALP) for campers who are heading into their senior year of high school.
-YALPers learn leadership, organization and programming skills.
-A successful CIT can go on to be a valuable asset to any camp staff.
+YALPers learn leadership, organization, and programming skills.
+A successful YALPer can go on to be a valuable camp staff member for years to come.

 The History of Camp Rainbow

 Camp Rainbow has been offering summer camp to cancer patients since 1985.
-It began with 27 campers and has grown to serve more than 120 children per camp session.
+It began with 27 campers and has grown to serve more than 200 children per camp session.
 The Phoenix chapter of United Order True Sisters #58 partnered with the Children's Cancer Center at Phoenix Children's to establish the camp.
-Camp Rainbow was Phoenix Children's first camp program.
+Camp Rainbow is Phoenix Children's only camp program.

 The Camp Rainbow Team

 Phoenix Children’s employs one Special Programs Coordinator who serves as the Camp Director at Camp Rainbow.
 All other camp staff members are volunteers!
-Camp Rainbow's amazing volunteers come from all over: some are employees or volunteers of Phoenix Children's Hospital; many are dedicated members of the community; some even come from out of state.
+Camp Rainbow's amazing volunteers come from all over: some are employees or volunteers of Phoenix Children's; many are dedicated members of the community; some even come from out of state.

-The entire staff is dedicated to the welfare and happiness of the children and to providing the best supervision and care possible.
-All Camp Rainbow staff must be college age or older and are selected by means of a written application, interview, verification of personal references and background check.
+The entire staff is devoted to the welfare and happiness of the children and to providing the best supervision and care possible.
+All Camp Rainbow staff must be 19 years or older and are selected by means of a written application, interview, verification of personal references, immunizations, drug screening, and background check.

 Camp Rainbow has an excellent infirmary, staffed 24 hours a day by Phoenix Children’s doctors, nurse practitioners, registered nurses, and mental health professionals.

 Frequently Asked Questions for Campers